pinout-xyz/Pinout.xyz/src/en/overlay/display-o-tron.md

     name: Backlight
     device: sn3218
 -->
-#Display-o-Tron 3000
+# Display-o-Tron 3000

-The Display-o-Tron 3000 is a 3-line character LCD with an RGB backlight and joystick
+The Display-o-Tron 3000 is a 3-line character LCD with an RGB back-light and joystick

 To get the module set up and ready to go you can use the one-line product installer: